blocksds/dswifi/documentation/internet_mode.md

 Wifi_SetIP(0, 0, 0, 0, 0);

-// If the access point requires a WEP password, ask the user to provide it. if (AccessPoint.flags & WFLAG_APDATA_WEP)
+// If the access point requires a WEP password, ask the user to provide it. if (AccessPoint.flags & (WFLAG_APDATA_WEP | WFLAG_APDATA_WPA)) {
-{
-    // WEP passwords can be 5 or 13 characters long const char *password = "MyPassword123";
+    // WEP passwords can be 5 or 13 characters long, WPA passwords must be at
+    // most 64 characters long.
+    const char *password = "MyPassword123";
     Wifi_ConnectSecureAP(&AccessPoint, (u8 *)password, strlen(password));
 }
-else if (!(AccessPoint.flags & WFLAG_APDATA_WPA))
+else
 {
+    // Open network
-    // WPA isn't supported when selecting APs by hand, only open and WEP networks Wifi_ConnectAP(&AccessPoint, WEPMODE_NONE, 0, 0);
+    Wifi_ConnectAP(&AccessPoint, WEPMODE_NONE, 0, 0);
 }
 ```